kalabox/kalabox/docs/users/cli.md

 ```

 !!! tip "Good to resolve random issues"
-    Sometimes if your Kalabox is giving you a tough go doing a simple restart can flush out the issue.
+    Sometimes if your Kalabox is giving you a tough go, doing a simple restart can flush out the issue.

 start
 -------